luis-caldas/boot-gta4xlwifi/README.md

 This is untested and therefore will undoubtedly brick your device

+The proper file format for the pictures still needs to be found

 ### Location

 The images are conatined in a `tar` archive on the block `/dev/block/platform/13520000.ufs/by-name/up_param`